-It is the student's responsibility to immediately report any suspected or confirmed infectious\communicable disease to the Program Director.
-(See Arkansas Department of Health List of Reportable Communicable Diseases.)
-The Program Director will consult with the facility's Employee Health and Infection Control Nurse.
+It is the student's responsibility to immediately notify the Program Director, and report any suspected or confirmed infectious\communicable disease to Employee Health (501-414-3047).
+Please see Arkansas Department of Health List of Reportable Communicable Diseases to know what to report.
 After notification, Infection Control Nurse will begin reporting and follow-up process as needed according to institutional policy.
 If a student is placed on leave, a written release from a qualified physician may be required before returning to the program.

 CARTI Policy defines infectious or communicable diseases for all colleagues, patients and students.

 Students are required to complete CARTI annual TB questionnaire.
 Students will be offered the annual flu vaccination.
 Students will provide documentation of completion of Hepatitis-B vaccination.
 If the student has not previously had this vaccination, it will be provided at no cost to the student.
 If the student chooses not to take the Hepatitis-B vaccination, they will be required to sign a waiver.
 There is no student fee for these identified tests\vaccines.
 During Orientation, students will be provided with on-line educational presentations including post tests on the topics of Infection Control, Hazardous Communications, Medical Waste and Flu.